 Another new law, known as SB554, which also took effect in January 2020, allows students in a GED or other high school diploma equivalency program to participate in Dual Enrollment.

 Where will the Dual Enrollment Program courses be held?

-The LMC DE courses will be held on high school campuses in the LMC Service Area Districts (AUSD, LUHSD & PUSD).
-In some cases LMC DE courses will be held on the LMC Pittsburg campus.
+The LMC Dual Enrollment courses will be held on high school campuses in the LMC Service Area Districts (AUSD, LUHSD & PUSD).
+In some cases LMC Dual Enrollment courses will be held on the LMC Pittsburg campus.